F5Networks/terraform-provider-bigip/docs/userguide/configuring.rst

 You can now verify the new policy created by Terraform in BIG-IP.

 Terraform also wrote some data into the ``terraform.tfstate file``.
-This state file is extremely important; it keeps track of the IDs of created resources so that Terraform knows what it is managing.
-This file must be saved and distributed to anyone who might run Terraform.
+This state file is important; it keeps track of the IDs of created resources so that Terraform knows what it is managing.
+This file must be saved and distributed to anyone who will run Terraform.
 It is generally recommended to setup |remote_state| when working with Terraform, to share the state automatically, but this is not necessary for simple situations like this Getting Started guide.

 You can inspect the current state using ``terraform show``: